 Contact: David Brown, 612-251-5703

-The Minnesota Pollution Control Agency (MPCA) has issued an air quality alert for the Twin Cities metro and southeast Minnesota, effective Tuesday, May 29th from 12 p.m. - 8 p.m.
-The affected area includes the Twin Cities metro, Rochester, and Albert Lea.
+The Minnesota Pollution Control Agency (MPCA) has issued an air quality alert for east-central and southeast Minnesota, effective Friday, July 3, from 12 p.m. through 8 p.m.
+The affected area includes the Twin Cities metro, St. Cloud, Rochester, Winona, and the tribal nation of Prairie Island.

-Air quality is expected to worsen again Tuesday to unhealthy levels.
-Winds will bring high levels of pollutants that contribute to ozone from the south.
-Sunny skies and hot temperatures will combine to cause an increase in ground level ozone.
-Air Quality Index (AQI) values are expected to climb into the low 100s on Tuesday in the alert area.
+Air quality is expected to worsen today and Air Quality Index values are expected to reach the Orange or Unhealthy for Sensitive Groups category.
+Sunny skies, hot temperatures, and light winds will combine to cause an increase in ground level ozone.
+Light winds over the past two days have caused the pollutants nitrogen dioxide (NOx) and volatile organic compounds (VOCs) to accumulate over the region.
+Sunny skies and hot temperatures will cause these pollutants to react in the air and form ozone.
+High pressure over the region has produced very light winds and poor dispersion, allowing ozone to accumulate and reach unhealthy levels.
+Air Quality Index (AQI) values are expected to climb into the low 100s on Friday, July 3rd in the alert area.
 This is considered unhealthy for sensitive groups.
-Ozone concentrations will be the lowest in the morning hours Tuesday, and will gradually rise midday through the afternoon.
-Air quality will improve in the late afternoon as thunderstorms move into the alert area from the west.
+Ozone concentrations will be the lowest in the morning hours on Friday, and will gradually rise midday through the afternoon.
+Air quality will improve Friday night as the sun sets and temperatures drop.

 People whose health is affected by unhealthy air quality: There are people who are more likely to be affected when ozone pollution reaches an unhealthy level.